Alchemist-X/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 The Vault system operates through protocol allocators ("Stars") who mint USDS via Vaults and deploy liquidity.
 Most end users typically upgrade DAI to USDS 1:1 or acquire USDS on markets, then opt into sUSDS to earn the Sky Savings Rate (SSR).
 Like Aave, the system requires over-collateralization, but the protocol creates newly minted stablecoins rather than lending from existing pools.
 This distinction matters because it means Sky can create new money supply based on collateral deposits.

 Maintaining the peg requires multiple mechanisms working together.
 The LitePSM acts like an exchange window, enabling fixed-rate swaps between USDS/DAI and other stablecoins (like USDC) to help maintain the $1 peg.
 This provides immediate arbitrage opportunities when USDS trades away from $1.
-The Sky Savings Rate works like a demand lever—governance can adjust the rate to influence demand for holding and saving USDS, which supports the peg by making the stablecoin more attractive to hold.
+The Sky Savings Rate works like a demand lever, governance can adjust the rate to influence demand for holding and saving USDS, which supports the peg by making the stablecoin more attractive to hold.

 Sky represents evolution from its original DAI system to the new USDS framework, with DAI and USDS currently coexisting during the Sky rebrand and voluntary upgrade migration.
 The protocol increasingly backs stablecoins with real-world assets like Treasury bills alongside crypto collateral, blending DeFi innovation with traditional finance stability.